Stuart Forster takes a canoe tour of Kejimkujik National Park in Nova Scotia, Canada.

-We learn that something like 98 per cent of the bear attacks on humans are a result of human error.
-Usually that involves people approaching the animals in silence or getting between a cub and its mother.
+We learn that something like 98 per cent of bear attacks on humans are a result of human error.
+Usually, that involves people approaching the animals in silence or getting between a cub and its mother.
 Hikers making noise tend to stay safe.
 I learn that it’s worth carrying a whistle because blowing it is likely to scare off a bear.

 The legend of Jim Charles

 “It’s amazing what you can learn about yourself on a trip.
 It’s good for the soul,” says Cody before launching into the tale of Jim Charles, who reputedly found gold in the region in the 1870s and was subsequently murdered.